SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 **Accountability**: While AI can significantly aid decision-making, the responsibility for financial decisions ultimately lies with human professionals.
 Use AI-generated reports and forecasts as one of many tools in your decision-making arsenal, not the sole determinant.

-### Practical Application: ChatGPT Code Interpreter in Financial Management Tasks
+### ChatGPT Code Interpreter in Financial Management Tasks

-**Script Creation for Data Analysis**: ChatGPT can generate scripts for data analysis, such as identifying trends or calculating financial ratios.
-For example, request a script for analyzing the profitability trend over the past five years and then critically evaluate the script's output to ensure it meets your analysis objectives.
+**Running scripts for Data Analysis**: ChatGPT can generate scripts for data analysis, such as identifying trends or calculating financial ratios.
+For example, request it to analyze the profitability trend over the past five years and then critically evaluate the output to ensure it meets your analysis objectives.

 **Custom Financial Modeling**: ChatGPT can assist in building custom financial models tailored to your company's needs.
 For instance, ask for help in creating a cash flow forecast model that incorporates specific variables unique to your business sector and operations.